Last Updated: September 17, 2020

 However you go about it, factor in how you’re going to get paid first.
 The fewer the payments and the more trusted the parties, the better and easier it is.

 How do you take money from your company?
 This is potentially an issue when determining where to incorporate overseas because it may be important for your home country and offshore company tax systems to “match up.”

 Recently, I worked with someone who was living and working in Hong Kong using a Hong Kong company.
 As many company owners there do, he took dividends in lieu of a large salary because Hong Kong allows its company owners to do that.

-However, this gentleman was also a US citizen, and although he qualified for the Foreign Earned Income Exclusion to exempt about $102,000 per year in earnings, a dividend – especially from a Hong Kong company – is not “earned income” nor tax-advantaged in any way.
+However, this gentleman was also a US citizen, and although he qualified for the Foreign Earned Income Exclusion and could exclude about $107,600 (as of 2020) of active income per year from taxes, a dividend – especially from a Hong Kong company – is not “earned income” nor tax-advantaged in any way.

 If you sell services, you should carefully consider where the services you sell are being performed, and for who they are being performed.
 If you are selling digital products, then you may likely claim that you are to be taxed where the products are dreamed up and produced.

 In both of these cases, “offshore” may be the answer to both, and you may be able to pay zero tax.

 However, if you sell digital products, you may be subject to GST, VAT, or sales tax.
 In other cases, physical products are subject to tax, and in other cases still, services may be subject to VAT.